Ehab05/QA_Bootcamp_Final_Project/README.md

 The project uses a JSON configuration file to manage settings and a Logger to track and record information and errors during execution.
 Logs are stored in the logs/ directory for easy access and review.

+## Contributors
+This project was developed and is maintained by Ehab Khalil

+## Contact
+For more details on contributing, known issues, or other inquiries, feel free to reach out or explore the project documentation.
+🔗 Ehabkhalil5@gmail.com